 Sama returned home deeply depressed and vowed to find her love.
 She hired a troupe of minstrels to sing a song about her—”‘Twas the joyous time of spring; Bright with flowers on each tree; From her swoon awakening; Sama lives, and lives for thee.”—and sent them to perform in every town and village in the kingdom until they found her husband.
-Sama was sure that when he heard the song he would go speak to them, and they should tell him she loved only him and was waiting for him to come back.
+Sama was sure that when he heard the song, he would speak to her minstrels, and they should tell him she loved only him and was waiting for him to come back.

 Eventually, out in a remote border village, the Bodhisatta heard the minstrels’ song and did approach them.
 He told them her love was fickle and he feared eventual betrayal, so he would never return.
-The actors went back to the city and gave Sama the Bodhisatta’s message.
+The minstrels returned to the city and gave Sama the Bodhisatta’s message.
 Full of regret, she began plying her trade again, just as before.

 In the Lifetime of the Buddha

-The merchant who was executed in place of the Bodhisatta was an earlier birth of one of the Buddha’s junior disciples.
+The merchant executed in place of the Bodhisatta was an earlier birth of one of the Buddha’s junior disciples.
 Because he was new, his food was poor (lumpy gruel with stale or rotting ingredients and dried or burnt sprouts) and he did not get enough to stay healthy.
 He started to return each morning to the wife he left behind (she was the prostitute in an earlier birth), and she gave him delicious rice with sauce and curry.
 This made him miss his former life, and with her encouragement he decided to leave the sangha.